boytchev/suica/docs/user-guide-drawings.md

 	- <small>[Resetting the canvas](#resetting-the-canvas)</small>

-# About drawings
+# Introduction

 Suica drawings are created on a rectangular drawing canvas.
 A virtual pen traces a path on the canvas.
-This path can be stroked by drawing a line over it; or its contents can be filled with a color.

-The coordinate system of a drawing has origin (0,0) at the bottom left side of the canvas.
+This path can be stroked by drawing a line over it; or the area bounded by the path can be filled with a color.
+The origin of the coordinate system of a drawing i.e. point (0,0) is at the bottom left corner of the canvas.
 The X axis extends to the right, Y extends to the top.
+All coordinates are measured in pixels.

 <img src="images/drawing-coordinates.png">